haferje/football-timer/README.md

 Here are the resulting times for coverage of *half* of a 3 hour long professional football game, during the 2nd and 3rd quarter.

-Teams: Cincinnati Bengals @ Kansas City Chiefs
+Game: Cincinnati Bengals @ Kansas City Chiefs

 Time: 8:20pm airing

 - Gameplay: 8m 25s